Chapter 9: Collision

 She let it watch.
 She stayed.

-“To the preliminary determination.”
-Maren set the folder on the desk.
-Inside: the building’s code violation history, the Bayshore Properties LLC registration, the sprinkler system citations from 2022 and 2023.
+The evidence folder had done what evidence folders do when they’re built by someone who knows which seams to show: the building’s code violation history, the Bayshore Properties LLC registration, the sprinkler system citations from 2022 and 2023.
 Leticia Garza’s statement — the gasoline smell in the stairwell two nights before the fire, reported to the building super and dismissed.
 Nothing from the dreams.
 Nothing that couldn’t be sourced.
-“A tenant reported an accelerant smell in the stairwell forty-eight hours before the fire.
-It’s in her statement.
-She told the building super.
-It didn’t make it into the preliminary.”

-Chen opened the folder.
-Maren watched her hands — slowing on the code violation pages, her index finger stopping on the sprinkler system citation.
+Chen had opened the folder and her hands had slowed on the code violation pages.
+Her index finger had stopped on the sprinkler citation.

-“This should have been caught,” Chen said.
+“This should have been caught,” Chen had said.
 Not a question.

 “Yes.”

-Chen closed the folder.
-Set her hand flat on top of it.
-“File it.”
+Chen had closed the folder, set her hand flat on top of it, and said, “File it.”

-Maren filed it.
-The paperwork took twenty minutes, three signatures, and a jurisdictional waiver she’d drafted at the motel two nights ago.
-She made sure every box was checked, every line initialed, every procedural foothold solid enough to bear the weight of what would come.
+So Maren had filed it.
+Twenty minutes, three signatures, a jurisdictional waiver she’d drafted at the motel two nights ago while Hank slept in the next room with his hands curled around nothing.
+Every box checked, every line initialed, every procedural foothold solid enough to bear the weight of what would come.
+The supplementary investigation request crossed Chen’s desk with standing to reopen.
+The institutional mechanism, activated by the right evidence on the right desk at the right time, began to turn.

 “It’s filed.
 She’ll run with it.”